datacluster-labs/Custome-Datasets/index.md

 This dataset consists of images of Indian food.

 **Scene Description:**
-The dataset consists of Indian traffic signs images for classification and detection.
-The images have been taken in varied weather conditions in daylight, evening and nights.
-The dataset has taken under wide variety of variations like illumination, distances, view points etc. This dataset represents very challenging unstructured images of Indian traffic.
+Dataset consists of images of Indian traffic sign captured using mobile phones in real-world scenarios.
+The images have been taken in variety of weather conditions (daylight, evening, nights), distances, view points etc. This dataset represents a very challenging unstructured images of Indian traffic.
-Dataset consists of images of Indian food caputred using mobile phones in real-world scenrio.
-It consists of wide variety of dish images taken accross India.
 This dataset can be used for recoginition and detection for driver assistance systems, autonomus driving etc.

 **Dataset Speciality:**
 * Captured by 2000+ unique users